Vincent and Claire Amendola

 Vincent: The real estate agent was a Rianda.

 Norma: Oh Miss Rianda, yes, of course.
 Oh wow.
-So she’s the one that sold you this property.
+So, she’s the one that sold you this property.
 What a wonderful connection.

 Claire: Nice lady.

-Norma: Uh-huh, and was Main Street, you said that you could be talking for 2 minutes, in town, but was it, like, all the same amount of businesses and the same kind of businesses?
+Norma: Uh-huh, and was Main Street, you said that you could be talking for two minutes, in town, but was it, like, all the same amount of businesses and the same kind of businesses?

 Claire: Pretty much, except the businesses have gotten really fancy and expensive now.
-Used to be able to go and, you know, buy normal clothes, underwear, jeans, without paying a fortune for them.
+Used to be able to go and, you know, buy Normal clothes, underwear, jeans, without paying a fortune for them.